'The little town of Malakal on the banks of the Nile lay below us. To Jack and me the flat countryside seemed utterly desolate.'

 MAF work was going to need the best navigational skills and techniques available.
 It would be vital to develop and use these with utmost care.
 Though our small radio had gained us permission to fly into the Sudan, it seemed to work only within a few miles of a major airport.
 It couldn’t cope with long distances.

 The next day saw a striking change in the landscape beneath us.
 As we flew yet further south, the scorched, flat and lonely vastness of the little-developed Sudan gave way to the green hills of Uganda.
 Well-defined roads ran between small towns and farmsteads.
-It was a civilised rural scene.

 For the last stage of our long flight out we went up to 11,000 feet, skirting Mount Elgon on the Kenyan border.
 Two hours later, Jack called out triumphantly: ‘There’s Nairobi!’
 The city was clearly visible ahead.
 After 27 eventful days, we’d arrived at last.